Shiing-Shen Chern: 1943–1945: visit to the IAS, the Chern theorem

-1945-48 first return to China
+1945–1948: first return to China

 Chern returned to Shanghai in 1945 to help found the Institute of Mathematics of the Academia Sinica.
 Chern was the acting president of the institute.
 Wu Wenjun was Chern's graduate student at the institute.

 In 1948, Chern was elected one of the first academicians of the Academia Sinica.
 He was the youngest academician elected (at age 37).

 In 1948, he accepted an invitation by Weyl and Veblen to return to Princeton as a professor.
-Before leaving to the United States, Chern was rejected a position by the Indians at the Tata Institute in Bombay, during the British Raj India.

-1948-60 Back in the USA, University of Chicago
+1948–1960: return to USA, University of Chicago

 By the end of 1948, Chern returned to the United States and IAS.
 He brought his family with him.
 In 1949, he was invited by Weil to become professor of mathematics at the University of Chicago and accepted the position as chair of geometry.
 Coincidentally, Ernest Preston Lane, former Chair at UChicago Department of Mathematics, was the doctoral advisor of Chern's undergraduate mentor at Tsinghua—Sun Guangyuan.

 In 1950 he was invited by the International Congress of Mathematicians in Cambridge, Massachusetts.
 He delivered his address on the Differential Geometry of Fiber Bundles.
 According to Hans Samelson, in the lecture Chern introduced the notion of a connection on a principal fiber bundle, a generalization of the Levi-Civita connection.